 Places of Interest:

-Kalpa: A small hamlet famous for apple orchards filled with the Kinnaur cash crop, Kalpa is located at the base of the snow-capped Kailash mountain near the Sutlej river.
+Kalpa: A small hamlet famous for apple orchards filled with the Kinnaur cash crop, Kalpa is located at the base of the snow-capped Kailash mountain near the Sutlej River.
 Kalpa overlooks the entire Kinnaur district and is a must-visit on the list of locations to get one of the best scenic views in the area.
-It is also popular amongst the religious crowd of tourists, who visit it to see the color-changing Shivling rock at Kailash peak.
+It is also popular amongst the religious crowd of tourists, who visit it to see the color-changing Shivling rock at Kailash Peak.
 Because of the extremely cold climate witnessed here during the winter, the best time to visit Kalpa would be between April and July, during summer.

 Kamru Fort: A very popular tourist in Kinnaur, Kamru Fort is yet another place where the view is fantastic and must not be missed.
 Majestic in its height, the fort is over 2600 meters above sea level and has five floors filled with several rooms.
-One has to pass through several gates to get here, passing by a large figurine of Lord Buddha which is a sight for sore eyes and the beautiful Kamkhya Devi fort at the top of the fort which makes the climb worth it.
+One has to pass through several gates to get here, passing by a large figurine of Lord Buddha which is a sight for sore eyes, and the beautiful Kamkhya Devi fort at the top of the fort which makes the climb worth it.
 It is also strategically located only 2 kilometers away from the scenic Sangla Valley.

-Views of Kinner Kailash Range: A largely religious location, the Kinner Kailash Range is known for its circuit trek or the ‘Holy Parikrama’ undertaken by devotees which start at Morang and end at Kalpa.
+Views of Kinner Kailash Range: A largely religious location, the Kinner Kailash Range is known for its circuit trek or the ‘Holy Parikrama’ undertaken by devotees which start at Morang and ends at Kalpa.
 At the end of the tour lies the Shivling which is situated at a height of approximately 4800 m.
 The tour is not just a religious journey but one where along with the solace of prayer, there is also solace of the soul which is brought out by the lush green scenery, gardens, and the backdrop of mountains.

-Baspa River and Batseri Village: Located close to the Chung Sakhago Pass, the Baspa river gushes into the Sutlej and originates from the scenic Baspa hills.
+Baspa River and Batseri Village: Located close to the Chung Sakhago Pass, the Baspa River gushes into the Sutlej and originates from the scenic Baspa hills.
 Known for the diverse species of aquatic creatures it carries, it is unsurprisingly, a popular camping destination.
-On it’s left is the quaint Batseri village, which is where a lot of photographers find themselves exploring its rustic beauty.
+On its left is the quaint Batseri village, which is where a lot of photographers find themselves exploring its rustic beauty.
 It is also famous for its handicrafts and Tibetan local delicacies.

 Lipa-Asrang Sanctuary: A nature buff’s mini-heaven, the Lipa-Asrang Sanctuary is located close to the town of Moorang.
 From various flora and fauna to the amazing wildlife present, it is a great place to explore and a unique learning experience.
 It does require prior permission, so it is best to plan and ensure this beforehand.